 Update: HBO Draws Line Between JK Rowling and ‘Harry Potter’ Reboot

-Warner Bros.
-Discovery is betting big on its streaming future, and few properties offer the kind of global recognition—or built-in subscriber appeal—as Harry Potter.
-In 2023, HBO Max officially greenlit a decade-long reboot of the series, promising a more faithful, book-by-book adaptation.
+In 2023, Warner Bros. officially greenlit a decade-long reboot of the series for HBO, promising a more faithful, book-by-book adaptation.
 With a new cast, fresh production design, and streaming flexibility, it should have been an easy win.

 But one name still looms over the castle gates: J.K.
 Rowling.